 Blankets.
 In the same way as towels, ordinary household blankets provide excellent protection for breakable items, but they will increase the total weight.

 Socks.
 Believe it or not, thick socks can be used to protect glasses, usually often stemware glasses.
 Make sure the socks are clean as you do not want to spend too much time cleaning this glassware after moving.

 We are not saying that you should never buy bubble wrap again.
 Without a doubt, the air-filled plastic materials provide the best possible protection for your fragile item and delicate objects.
 If you can afford to buy all the bubble wrap you need during the packaging process, go ahead and do it so that you do not get sad.

 But when your moving budget is quite tight, you should definitely make an effort to save money by not buying bubble wrap but rather by using alternative packaging materials to protect your breakable materials.

 At removalists Moving company Singh movers offer complete and partial packing services for moving within Melbourne or suburb.
-Contact our office today to learn more about the relocation services we offer.
+Contact our office today to learn more about the Moving services Melbourne offer.